Darijo Pecirep

-Darijo Pecirep (born 14 August 1991) is a Bosnian professional footballer who plays as a striker for SV Stripfing.
+Darijo Pecirep (born 14 August 1991) is a Bosnian professional footballer who plays as a striker for Wiener Sport-Club.

 Career

 Pecirep began playing football with his hometown club Kiseljak in 2008, before moving to Austria in 2010 with the reserves of LASK.
 He moved to 1.
 Simmeringer SC in 2012, before moving to Slovakia with the club DAC 1904.
 He returned to Austria the following season with Wallern, and then played in the Austrian Football Bundesliga with Rheindorf Altach in 2014.
 He returned to Wallern in 2015, and then moved to cross-town rivals Blau-Weiß Linz in 2016.
 He had a short stint with semi-pro club Wiener Sport-Club, before moving to Ried in 2018.
-He transferred to Austria Klagenfurt in 2019, and helped them get promoted to the Austrian Football Bundesliga for the 2021-22 season.
+He transferred to Austria Klagenfurt in 2019, and helped them get promoted to the Austrian Football Bundesliga for the 2021–22 season.
 He transferred to the Croatian club HNK Šibenik in June 2022.